is Jennie Zimmermann and Gisbert Schürig.

-Her research and work is influenced by Contact Improvisation and Roy Hart Theatre Voice Work.
+Her research and work is influenced by Contact Improvisation, Roy Hart Theatre Voice Work and Experiential Anatomy.

 began experimenting with sounds as a kid, using manual tempo manipulations on a conventional tape recorder, thus altering the pitch of recorded piano sounds, giving them a strange, surreal quality.